Types of *-Lines (Bans)

 Z-Lines (IP Bans)

 Z-Lines ban an IP address or range from the entire network.
-There are three sub-types:
+There are two sub-types:

 TOR Users